Hafizah/How-Much-Is-Your-Life-Worth/README.md

 ## Problem Statement

-An insurance company wants to improve its cash flow forecasting by better predicting the annual life insurance premium using demographic and basic customer health risk metrics at the time of application.
+An insurance company wants to improve its cash flow forecasting by better predicting an annual life insurance premium using demographics and basic customer health risk  metrics at the time of application.

 ## Objective

-Build a machine learning model that can predict the premium for a life insurance based on customer's basic information.
+Build a machine learning model that can predict the premium for life insurance based on a customer's basic information.

 ## Dataset
 Variable | Description